Khaleeks/GamesPlay/README.md

 ## Reflection and Evaluation
 Our goal was to create a unique game that mixed action and rhythm, and we feel like we’ve accomplished that.
 The game is fun, visually engaging, and ties the music into the gameplay in a way that feels natural.

 At first, we had some pretty ambitious ideas, but they didn’t always fit together well.
+The gameplay was too complicated and is also not feasible.
 It wasn’t until we started getting feedback and iterating that we found the right balance between gameplay and visuals.
 One big change was moving away from using arrows and instead using color-coded wall cutouts, which made the rhythm-based inputs a lot clearer and easier to follow.
 The biggest challenge was figuring out how to merge our different visions for the game.
 We all had our own ideas about what the game should look and feel like, and it took a lot of communication and compromise to agree on the final design.
 This process really helped us improve our teamwork and design skills.
+We took references from the existing rhythm games like Taiko no Tatsujin, Guitar Hero and Rhythm Heaven to figure out how to distribute the information to the split parts in our game to make it still interesting while being unique.

 We’re proud of how the game turned out, especially how it blends rhythm with action.
-The health and scoring system keeps things exciting, and the visual cues really help players stay in sync with the music.
-There’s still room to improve, like adding more animations and musical variety, but we’re happy with the result and feel it stays true to our original vision.
+The scoring and combo system gives the player senses of achievement, and the visual cues really help players stay in sync with the music.

+We also have great space for progress so far, these are things we would like to implement for further development:

+- HP system: The HP slowly increases by nature, and would decrease greatly when the player misses a note.
+When the player loses all HP, the game ends.
+- Special notes: special notes and walls either require special inputs (like long press or quick hits within a period) or give special effects like increasing HP, which would add diversity to gameplay to a great extent.
+- More difficulty levels
+- More soundtracks
+- More sound effects

 ---